wal-g/wal-g/internal/databases/greenplum/README.journal.md

 AO/AOCS and PAX files live in storage shared between backups, where an unchanged file is uploaded once and reused later through deduplication.

-Each **segment** records what its uploaders actually pushed as ``UploadedSharedSize`` in its own ``ao_files_metadata.json`` and ``pax_files_metadata.json`` — a deduplicated file never reaches the uploader and is not counted.
+Each **segment** initially records what its uploaders actually pushed as ``UploadedSharedSize`` in its own ``ao_files_metadata.json`` and ``pax_files_metadata.json`` — a deduplicated file never reaches the uploader and is not counted.
 The **coordinator** sums the segments into the cluster-level pair as ``SharedSize``.

 AO and PAX stay in separate objects all the way up — separate deduplication age limits, separate cleanup passes.

-**TODO: make it exact.** ``SharedSize`` is never revisited after the backup is created, so when a backup is deleted its share vanishes even though newer backups still reuse some of its files, and the total drifts below the real storage size.
-The fix is a rule of ownership — an object belongs to the oldest surviving backup referencing it — recomputed on the segment during ``cleanupAOSegments``/``cleanupPaxFiles``, which already load every backup's metadata.
+When a backup is deleted, ``cleanupAOSegments`` and ``cleanupPaxFiles`` recompute ownership from the metadata of the surviving segment backups.
+Segment history is linear: references to one physical ``StoragePath`` form a continuous interval, and a logical file that disappears and later returns gets a new storage path.
+Therefore a backup owns the files it references that its immediately preceding surviving backup does not.
+The oldest survivor owns all its references.

+The new ``UploadedSharedSize`` is the sum of those owned files: ``EOF`` from AO metadata and ``Size`` from PAX metadata.
+Replacing the value instead of adding a delta makes cleanup idempotent.
+After all segments finish, the coordinator sums their updated values into ``SharedSize`` for every surviving cluster backup.